learn-co-curriculum/dsc-derivatives-intro-lab/README.md

 For example, we want to write the function $f(x) = 2x^2 + 4x - 10 $ in a way that allows us to easily determine the exponent of each term.

-This is our technique: write the formula as a numpy array:
+This is our technique: write the formula as a numpy array.
+For example, for a function $f(x)= 7x^3$:

-> A tuple is a list whose elements cannot be reassigned.
-But everything else, for our purposes, is the same.
 ```python
 arr = np.array([7, 3])
 arr[0] # 7